 Yvonne Morman of Princeton, Illinois

 I would love to have you send me a photo of your blocks made from this month's pattern.
-All photos of block #2 - the sunflower - will be eligible for the next drawing.
-E-mail your photos to firstname.lastname@example.org
+All photos of block #3 -Red Rose and Blue Butterfly - will be eligible for the next drawing.
+Don't worry about cropping them.
+I'll clean them up and make them square.
+Just e-mail your photos to firstname.lastname@example.org

 Free BOM: Linda's Flutters and Flowers